jiaohehu/NPreview/DOC-latex.md

     \usepackage{float}
       For defining customized floats.

+    \usepackage{xfrac}
+      For math \sfrac commands which provides side-by-side fraction.

 # Setting the relative font size

 Font sizes can be set for the following contents: